RadLikeWhoa/old.sacha.me/articles/_posts/2015-01-15-jekyll-rouge.md

 caption: "Many blogs on the web are centred around code so syntax highlighting in code blocks is useful to help readers better understand the displayed code.
 Jekyll offers easy ways to integrate highlighting into the build chain, for example using Rouge."
 ---

+You can now use Rouge in combination with Jekyll on GitHub pages natively.
+See [the last section](#using-rouge-in-jekyll-3-on-github-pages) of this article for more details.
+{: data-block="info" }

 Code, no matter what language it is in, can be complicated to read.
 That's why many blogs use syntax highlighting on their code blocks to help their readers better understand the displayed code.

 Jekyll was created with this in mind so it offers easy integration with tools like [Pygments](http://pygments.org "Pygments' project page") to automatically highlight all code blocks in your posts.
 However, Pygments is written in Python, while Jekyll is written in Ruby.
 Because of this a [Ruby wrapper](https://github.com/tmm1/pygments.rb "Pygments.rb on GitHub") for the Python tool is needed, slowing builds down significantly.